espeak-ng/espeak-ng/docs/voices.md

 3. langopts->unstressed_wd1 (stress for $u word of 1 syllable)
 4. langopts->unstressed_wd2 (stress for $u word of >1 syllable)

-If a value is not given, it defaults to zero.
-For example:
-"stressRule 2" is equal to "stressRule 2 0 0 0"
+All parameters are not required.
+For example, "stressRule 2 1" is valid.

 ### stressLength